 Release of medical information guidelines must address:

-Requests for PHI via the telephone.
+Requests for PHI via the phone.

 Demands made by subpoena duces tecum.